skandswami/SRH_HR_Management/README.md

 4.) flask run (to run the application)

 5.)
-If there are errors related to imported packages, use command “pip install <package name>”
+If there are errors related to imported packages, use command “pip install "<package name>”